Lobaro/docs/docs/lorawan-sensors/edl21-opto-lorawan/index.md

 1. Connect to the device with the [Lobaro Tool](https://www.lobaro.com/lobaro-maintenance-tool/) using the [Lobaro Config Adapter](https://www.lobaro-shop.com/product_info.php?info=p7_lobaro-usb-konfigurations-adapter.html)
 2. Under Configuration click "Reload Config" and change the fields ReadCron and ObisCode as you need followed by clicking on "Write to Device" [click here for a configuration example](files/edl21_config_tool.jpg)
 3. Register the device in your LoRaWAN network
-4. Insert 2 batteries ('AA' size, 1.5V) / Connect external powersupply
+4. Connect ER34614 3.6V D-cell Battery via XH connector / Connect external powersupply
 5. If not connected to anything the red LED will start blinking as long as no data is received, after 1 minute it will sleep for 15 seconds after every 5 retries
 6. Tighten the screws and install the bridge beside your electric meter
 7. Place the EDL21 opto head on the "Info" interface